rajivpaulsingh/GraphQLAPIAutomation/README.md

-# ChordX API Automation Framework
+# GraphQL API Automation Framework

 We are using the following elements in this API automation framework:
  - Rest Assured library